saidulIslam1602/Human-Activity-Recognition/README.md

-In this project, Human activity for instances Walking, Jogging, Upstairs, Downstairs, Sitting, Standing is recognized from the accelerometer data using a deep learning classifier name Convulational Neural Network CNN.
+In this project, Human activity for instance Walking, Jogging, Upstairs, Downstairs, Sitting, Standing is recognized from the accelerometer data using a deep learning classifier name Convolutional Neural Network CNN.